remotion-dev/remotion/packages/docs/docs/get-audio-data.md

 - `durationInSeconds`: `number` The duration of the audio in seconds.
 - `numberOfChannels`: `number` The number of channels contained in the audio file.
 This corresponds to the length of the `channelWaveforms` array.
 - `resultId`: `string` Unique identifier of this audio data fetching call.
 Other functions can cache expensive operations if they get called with the same resultId multiple times.
-- `isRemote`: Whether the audio was imported locally or from a different origin.
+- `isRemote`: `boolean` Whether the audio was imported locally or from a different origin.

 ## Example